gkamtzir/HouseApi/README.md

 ```

 ##### Database Configuration
 Visit [HouseDB](https://github.com/gkamtzir/HouseDB) repo, download *housedb.sql* and import it on a MariaDB server.
+Make sure to modify database's user and password in *config.py* file to match your credentials.

 ##### Code Modifications
 Rename *config.dist.py* file to *config.py* and replace *JWT_SECRET_KEY* with your own.
 For example, you can do: